dineshkummarc/mvc.js/README.md

 Views are representations of the current state held by the application models.
 The most common representation will be an HTML element (or group of elements), but could also be the url bar, console, etc.

-To register a view in mvc.js you call the create method with a collection of views, each defines a mediator object which define a public API.
-Optionally a view element and external dependencies can be defined.
+To register a view in mvc.js you call the create method with a collection of views, each defines a public API which inteprets information from the application and updates the system when neccesary.
+Optionally external dependencies can be defined.

     mvc({